 This anime feels as thoughtless as a 14-year-old might be, and its development leaves much to be desired.
 Despite somehow capturing my interest, the excessive crying every other episode drags it down.
 If only they would share with us more of the context, it could have been a solid show.

 This anime struggles with pacing and relies too heavily on fight scenes, offering little else.
 Character development peaks early, within the first few episodes, signaling a missed opportunity for broader engagement with additional characters.
+Second season is a slightly better.

 This anime portrays the worst aspects of idols as they're the best, yet the story remains flat, failing to gain depth even with all the character backstories.